 Students requiring accommodations must register with the Summer School disabilities coordinator.
 Harvard College students please note that accommodations do not automatically transfer from Harvard College.
 See Students with Disabilities for more information.

 Deposit and payment

-For those admitted to a study abroad program, a nonrefundable deposit must be received by March 25 to secure a place in the program.
+When admitted to a study abroad program, you must submit a nonrefundable deposit to secure a place in the program.
 Harvard College students receiving funding from OCS can count that award towards the deposit due.
 Awards will be transferred to the Summer School Student Financial Services Office and be reflected in your student account.

-Payment in full is due by May 20.
-A late fee will be charged for payments received after this date.
+Payment in full is due in May.
+A late fee will be charged for payments received after the due date.